Navigation - Utility Header

 Exploring Civil Rights Struggles, Past and Present, in the South

-On this six-day bus tour, experience civil rights history in Birmingham, Selma, Montgomery, Tuskegee, and Atlanta; explore contemporary issues of race in our country; and meet change-agents working to make a difference.
-5-10 March 2024 | Details See the details of this Alabama/Georgia trip and get excited about our Spring 2025 experience in Charleston and Savannah!
+On this five-day bus tour, experience civil rights history in Birmingham, Selma, Montgomery, Tuskegee, and Atlanta; explore contemporary issues of race in our country; and meet change-agents working to make a difference.
+8-12 October 2025 | Details

 Quaker Journey: